[ previous ] [ Contents ] [ 1 ] [ 2 ] [ 3 ] [ 4 ] [ 5 ] [ 6 ] [ 7 ] [ 8 ] [ 9 ] [ 10 ] [ 11 ] [ 12 ] [ 13 ] [ 14 ] [ 15 ] [ 16 ] [ next ]

 Some common ways to use

-To update the list of package known by your system, you can run:
+To update the list of packages known by your system, you can run:

 (you should execute this regularly to update your package lists)